yahskapar/HealthChat/README.md

 # <img src="./figures/title_icon.png" alt="HealthChat Icon" width="25" /> HealthChat-11K

 This repository contains the official code to reconstruct **HealthChat-11K**, a curated dataset of approx. 11,000 real-world conversations where users seek healthcare information from Large Language Models (LLMs).
-The goal of this work is to provide a high-quality resource for systematically studying and improving health conversations involving humans and AI (e.g., LLMs). **HealthChat-11K** corresponds to an arXiv paper - ["What's Up, Doc?": Analyzing How Users Seek Health Information in Large-Scale Conversational AI Datasets](https://arxiv.org/abs/2506.21532).
+The goal of this work is to provide a high-quality resource for systematically studying and improving health conversations involving humans and AI (e.g., LLMs). **HealthChat-11K** corresponds to an EMNLP 2025 Findings paper - ["What's Up, Doc?": Analyzing How Users Seek Health Information in Large-Scale Conversational AI Datasets](https://arxiv.org/abs/2506.21532).

 This codebase fetches conversational data from large-scale source datasets and merges it with our detailed annotations to produce the final, ready-to-use dataset.

 ## 📝 Project Status

 - [x] Release `v1.0.0` of the master annotations and dataset artifacts generation script.
-- [ ] Complete additional, minor taxonomy revisions and update master annotations.
+- [x] Complete additional, minor taxonomy revisions and update master annotations.
+- [x] Release `v2.0.0` of the master annotations and dataset artifacts generation script.

 ## 🗂️ Dataset Composition